garfix/nli-go/doc/manual/knowledge-engineer/relation.md

 Some relations take relation sets as their arguments.
 Read about them [here](functions-nested)

+## Message

+A relation set can be used as a message to pass a command to an external party.
+This is what happens in the web demo, between the Javascript client and the server.

 ## The relation "spouse" is bidirectional, how do I deal with it?